 Free visit, with or without audioguide (Italian, English, Deutsch and French)

-- From February 28, your ticket includes an accompanied visit to the prisons.
+Frin February 28th, ticket includes an accompanied visit to the Prisons

-CANCELLATION POLICY: Once a confirmation code has been assigned to the reservation, up to 2 business days before the date of the visit, we can refund the cost of unused tickets minus a service fee (reservation fee and online booking fee).
+For cancellations once a confirmation code has been assigned to the reservation, up to 2 business days before the date of the visit, we can refund cost of unused tickets minus service fee (reservation fee and online booking fee).
 For further cancellations and no shows, no refund is possible.

 IMPORTANT NOTE: The time you select on the order form is your preferred time.
 The museum or attraction will automatically confirm the closest available time, which can be anytime during opening hours on the selected date, if your preferred time is no longer available.

 The Ducal Palace of Mantua is a complex of buildings built over a long period – from the beginnings of the 14th all the way to the 17th century.
 During the latter period, the main ruling family of Mantua, the Gonzaga, experienced their decline.
 The complex is formed by about 500 rooms and covers a surface of almost 34.000 square meters.

 To create the palace, the most important artists of the various eras were called by the powerful Gonzaga family with the task to increase the magnificence of their residence.
 The more significant names are Bartolino da Novara, who projected and directed the construction of San Giorgio Castle, as well as Antonio Pisano, known as Pisanello, who realized a famous cycle of frescoes inspired by the legend of King Arthur, Andrea Mantegna, artist of the famous Camera Picta or "Chamber of the Newlyweds", and Giulio Romano, famous for both his paintings and the scenographic project of the architectural creations.